halvards/vagrant-vm/maptiles-centos64/README.md

 Instructions for setting up a [map tile](https://msdn.microsoft.com/en-us/library/bb259689.aspx) server using [mod_tile](http://wiki.openstreetmap.org/wiki/Mod_tile) on Centos.

+This is cobbled together from various sources across the internet.
+The best of which being [this guide for Ubuntu (12.04)](https://switch2osm.org/serving-tiles/manually-building-a-tile-server-12-04/).

 ## Host development set up steps

 - Ensure you have at least Ansible 1.8 installed on your host `brew update && brew install ansible`.